Loading...

 Group Homes for Troubled Girls

-Firstly, teenage girls (who more than likely were not adept at functioning in their own homes) can learn how to function successfully in a family unit.
-Secondly, the small group of staff and the limited number of troubled teen residents encourage bonding and more one-on-one attention from counselors.
-They are better prepped for returning home after spending months or even a full year in a simulated home.
+Firstly, teenage girls (who more than likely were not adept at functioning in their own homes) are able to learn how to successfully function in a family unit.
+Secondly, the small group of staff and the limited number of troubled teen residents encourage bonding, more one-on-one attention from counselors, and are better prepped for returning home after spending months or even a full year in a simulated home.

 The Cons of Group Homes